Call Now For Fast Friendly Service (978) 710-8667

 - Lay the liner out in the sun to remove packing wrinkles.

-- Begin removing the metal coping on the top of the pool, three sections at first. then hang the liner in that area, Once you have the liner hung in that area, put coping back on before moving on.
+- Begin removing the metal coping on the top of the pool, three sections at first.
+Then hang the new pool-liner in that area, Once you have it attached in that area, put coping back on before moving on.
 Now work your way around, doing three or four section at a time hanging the liner as you go.
-Do not allow the liner to buckle or pull down the wall.

 - Use a broom to tap liner close to the bottom of the pool wall.

 - Tape off the skimmer opening on the outside of the pool.
 Now run a shop vacuum in the return jet hole.
 Seal around the vacuum hose.
-Tap liner into place while running the vacuum until the liner is set, and all the wrinkles are removed.
+To set the liner, tap and kick it towards the cove while running the suction.
+Do this until all the wrinkles are gone.

 - Begin installing the top rails.